RASIUT/RASIUT/README.md

 - 👋 Hi, I’m @RASIUT
 - 👀 I’m interested in AI, Robotics coding, Data Science and information and internet security
-- 🌱 I’m currently learning PYTHON
+- 🌱 I’m currently learning JAVA
+- 👨‍💻 I know C, C++ and PYTHON also
 - 📫 How to reach me on discord RASIUT #1180